stalniy/casl/docs-src/src/content/pages/guide/define-rules/en.md

 It's not required to use `AbilityBuilder` to define rules in the app, especially if your rules are dynamic (i.e., stored in database or managed by admin users).
 In such cases, the preferred way is to use `JSON` objects.
 You can directly pass array of `JSON` rules into `Ability` constructor.
 Such rules are called raw rules

-> you can read more about typescript types and their shapes in [Typescript Support](../../advanced/typescript)
+> you can read more about TypeScript types and their shapes in [TypeScript Support](../../advanced/typescript)

 ### JSON objects example